codedim/LearnMe/README.md

 good choice.
 But you should to prepare yourself before you start.

 At first, you need to download subtitles for that movie.
-There is no problem at this step.
+There is no problem at this step usually.
 The next step is you have to select from that text every word that you don't know to learn it.
 And this extension can help you with that.

 Just open a file of text or subtitles (only SRT format is supported) in browser, the extension's icon becomes active.
 You may see in the browser's address bar